نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-Introduction: Livestock nutrition constitutes a significant portion of the total costs in animal husbandry.
-To improve efficiency, identifying inexpensive feed sources is a fundamental strategy.
-Considering that the gap between the demand and supply of feed ingredients has substantially increased over recent decades, and that livestock producers face numerous challenges in acquiring feed resources due to drought and rising prices of conventional feedstuffs, there is a growing necessity to utilize cheap alternative feed materials in ruminant diets.
-Therefore, processing and proper utilization of agricultural by-products and residues as feed for ruminants is indispensable for enhancing livestock production.
-Legume straws, particularly bean straw, have attracted attention domestically and internationally as an important and economical roughage source in ruminant nutrition.
-Due to their superior nutrient composition compared to cereal straws, these materials have greater potential for extensive use in animal diets.
-The production of bean residues in regions where this crop is cultivated is considerable and can supply a portion of the nutritional requirements of livestock.
-Feeding bean straw to ruminants may offer advantages over certain cereal straws, potentially due to its higher crude protein content and other valuable nutrients.
-From a nutritional perspective, processed legume straws serve as a source of energy and protein in the diets of fattening livestock, helping to reduce feeding costs and improve animal productive performance.
-Accordingly, this study was carried out to evaluate the effects of incorporating processed and unprocessed bean straw into diets on growth performance and fattening traits of Farahani lambs.
+Introduction: Livestock nutrition represents a significant portion of the total costs in animal husbandry.
+To enhance efficiency, identifying inexpensive feed sources is a key strategy.
+The gap between the demand and supply of feed ingredients has notably widened in recent decades, and livestock producers are facing numerous challenges in obtaining feed resources due to drought and rising prices of conventional feedstuffs.
+Consequently, there is an increasing need to utilize affordable alternative feed materials in ruminant diets.
+Processing and effectively using agricultural by-products and residues as feed for ruminants is essential for improving livestock production.
+Legume straws, particularly bean straw, have gained attention both domestically and internationally as an important and economical source of roughage in ruminant nutrition.
+With superior nutrient composition compared to cereal straws, legume straws offer greater potential for widespread use in animal diets.
+In regions where beans are cultivated, the production of bean residues is significant and can fulfill part of the nutritional needs of livestock.
+Feeding bean straw to ruminants may offer benefits over certain cereal straws, likely due to its higher crude protein content and other valuable nutrients.
+From a nutritional standpoint, processed legume straws serve as sources of energy and protein in the diets of fattening livestock, helping to reduce feeding costs and improve animal performance.
+Therefore, this study aimed to evaluate the effects of incorporating processed and unprocessed bean straw into the diets of Farahani lambs on their growth performance and fattening characteristics.

-Results and Discussion: The results showed that urea treatment increased the crude protein content of bean straw by 25.51%, raising it from 8% in untreated straw to 12.1% in urea-treated straw (P < 0.001).
-Ammoniation significantly decreased neutral detergent fiber and acid detergent fiber contents (P < 0.001).
-Urea treatment also significantly enhanced dry matter and organic matter digestibility of the treated bean straw compared to untreated samples (P < 0.001).
-Additionally, ammoniation led to greater gas production (P < 0.001) and increased organic matter digestibility by about 11%, which subsequently raised the metabolizable energy content from 7.29 to 9.1 MJ/kg DM in treated straw (P = 0.008).
-The feeding trial revealed that inclusion of bean straw increased daily feed intake compared to the control diet, and urea-treated bean straw further improved intake compared to untreated bean straw (P = 0.028).
-Moreover, daily weight gain in lambs fed urea-treated bean straw was significantly higher than that of control and untreated bean straw groups (P = 0.001), with a correspondingly improved feed conversion ratio (P = 0.001).
-The calculation of economic indicators and their comparison among the experimental and control groups demonstrated that the inclusion of bean straw and urea-treated bean straw in the lambs’ diet resulted in a reduction in feeding cost per kilogram of weight gain compared to the control group.
+Results and discussion: The study found that treating bean straw with urea significantly increased its crude protein content by 25.51%, elevating it from 8% in untreated straw to 12.1% in urea-treated straw (P<0.05).
+Ammoniation effectively reduced both neutral detergent fiber and acid detergent fiber contents (P<0.05).
+Additionally, urea treatment markedly improved the dry matter and organic matter digestibility of the bean straw compared to untreated samples (P<0.05).
+Ammoniation also resulted in higher gas production (P<0.05) and enhanced organic matter digestibility by approximately 11%, boosting the metabolizable energy content from 7.29 to 9.1 MJ/kg DM in treated straw (P=0.01).
+The feeding trial indicated that incorporating bean straw increased daily feed intake compared to the control diet, with urea-treated bean straw further enhancing intake over untreated straw (P=0.03).
+Furthermore, lambs fed urea-treated bean straw exhibited significantly greater daily weight gain than those in the control and untreated straw groups (P=0.01), along with an improved feed conversion ratio (P=0.01).
+Economic analysis showed that adding bean straw and urea-treated bean straw to the lambs' diet reduced the feeding cost per kilogram of weight gain compared to the control group.

-Conclusion: In summary, ammoniation of bean by-products with urea constitutes a simple and effective method to process and enhance the nutritional value of these residues.
-This processing technique significantly improves crude protein content and digestibility, enabling greater substitution of these by-products for conventional feeds such as alfalfa, corn silage, and various oilseed meals in ruminant diets.
-Consequently, it reduces overall feed costs and lowers meat production expenses.
+Conclusions: Ammoniating bean by-products with urea is a straightforward and effective method to enhance their nutritional value.
+This technique significantly increases crude protein content and digestibility, allowing these by-products to replace conventional feeds like alfalfa, corn silage, and various oilseed meals in ruminant diets.
+As a result, it reduces overall feed costs and lowers meat production expenses.

 کلیدواژهها [English]